-Cite it Right covers relevant parts of the U of T's Code of Behaviour on Academic students are undertaking their studies.
-Offenses against other persons will not be tolerated whether committed in person or online.

-Matters [2019].
-It is expected that all Faculty of Information students complete the Cite it Right module and the online quiz prior to the second week of classes.
+Cite it Right covers relevant parts of the U of T Code of Behaviour on Academic Matters (1995).
+It is expected that all Faculty of Information students complete the Cite it Right module and the online quiz prior to the second week of classes of their first term.